 Two days later, Congress submitted the Articles to the states for immediate consideration.
-It took until March 1, 1781, for this “immediate” consideration to become final.
+However, it took until March 1, 1781, for this “immediate” consideration to become final.

 Here is a quick list of the problems that occurred, and how these issues led to our current Constitution.

 1. The states didn’t act immediately.
 It took until February 1779 for 12 states to approve the document.
-Maryland held out until March 1781, after it settled a land argument with Virginia.
+Maryland was the last state to sign the Articles on March 1, 1781, after it settled a land argument with Virginia.

 2. The central government was designed to be very, very weak.
-The Articles established “the United States of America” was a perpetual union formed to defend the states as a group, but it provided few central powers beyond that.
-But it didn’t have an executive official or judicial branch.
+The Articles established that “the United States of America” was a perpetual union formed to defend the states as a group, but it provided few central powers beyond that—it didn’t include an executive official or judicial branch.

 4. Congress needed 9 of 13 states to pass any laws.
 Requiring this high supermajority made it very difficult to pass any legislation that would affect all 13 states.

-7. States were able to conduct their own foreign policies.
+7. While the Articles technically barred states from entering into any “conference, agreement, alliance, or treaty” with a foreign government, states were nevertheless able to conduct their own foreign policies.
 Technically, that role fell to the central government, but the Confederation government didn’t have the physical ability to enforce that power, since it lacked domestic and international powers and standing.

-9. The Confederation government couldn’t help settle Revolutionary War-era debts.
+9. The Confederation government couldn’t help settle Revolutionary War-era debts, due to its lack of power to tax.
 The central government and the states owed huge debts to European countries and investors.
 Without the power to tax, and with no power to make trade between the states and other countries viable, the United States was in an economic mess by 1787.

 These events alarmed Founders like George Washington, James Madison and Alexander Hamilton to the point where delegates from five states met at Annapolis, Maryland in September 1786 to discuss changing the Articles of Confederation.

-The group included Madison, Hamilton and John Dickinson, and it recommended that a meeting of all 13 states be held the following May in Philadelphia.
-The Confederation Congress agreed and the Constitutional Convention of 1787 effectively ended the era of the Articles of Confederation.
+The group included Madison, Hamilton, and John Dickinson, and it recommended that a meeting of all 13 states be held the following May in Philadelphia.
+The Confederation Congress agreed and the Constitutional Convention of 1787 started the process that ended the era of the Articles of Confederation.